Quantum Mpemba-like effect in Unruh thermalization: Open dynamics in -dimensional flat spacetime

 Inserting \eqref{massless response fun} and \eqref{thermal1} into \eqref{gamma}, one can obtain the Kossakowski coefficients for the different background fields as \be \left\{

 \right. \ee which, through the solution \eqref{solution}, determines the decay rate of the components of the detector's Bloch vector.

 A crucial insight from \eqref{coefficients} is that for the massless scalar field, the dependence of the detector response on spacetime dimension parity, evident in \eqref{massless response fun}, is absent in the decay rates governed by the Kossakowski coefficients.
-This explains why the statistics inversion phenomenon, while altering the detector excitation spectrum, does not affect the thermal interpretation of the Unruh effect \cite{sec1-7-9}.
+This explains why the statistics inversion phenomenon, while altering the detector excitation spectrum, does not affect the thermal interpretation of the Unruh effect \cite{sec1-7-9}\footnote{An alternative understanding of this point can be obtained from the perspective of open dynamics \cite{sec2-plus1}.
+Note that the response function is, in general, related to the early-time behavior of the detector's density matrix.
+Regardless of its complicated form (e.g., \eqref{massless response fun} depending on spacetime dimension parity), however, the master equation can resum this early-time behavior into a \emph{unique} late-time thermal state, which is guaranteed once the Wightman function satisfies the KMS condition. }.
 However, a previously overlooked dependence on spacetime dimension parity is encoded in $\gamma_{+,~n}^{\text{thermal}}$.
 As we will demonstrate in Section \ref{sec4}, this parity dependence leads to an unexpected temporal behavior of the fidelity difference for the detector thermalization driven by a classical thermal field.